Pharma2022/movie-watchlist-react/README.md

 - Asynchronous functions

 ## Stretch goals
-- I coded this using React , but the origin project was a vanilla javasript project
+- I coded this using React , but the original project was a vanilla javasript project

 ## Further Stretch Goals/General Improvements
 - To refactor the CSS to make maintenance easier